Confinement in Holographic Theories at Finite Theta: Introduction

 As we will show, in the limit of small backreaction in the IR, when the theory can be studied in the so called radion effective field theory, presence of $\theta$ generates a quartic contribution to the radion potential.
 For a certain choice of parameters, the confining minimum gets destabilized.
 When this is not the case, the phase transition remains first order, and the critical temperature decreases quadratically with $\theta$.
 The effect is suppressed by large $N$.
+We will also show in the process that the topological susceptibility has a sharp drop at the critical temperature and vanishes in the deconfined phase.
 These results match the lattice expectations.
-We will also show in the process that the vacuum susceptibility vanishes in the deconfined phase.
 We will discuss that this latter result is quite general and can be easily understood in the holographic context.
-We will estimate the effect of $\theta$ on the rate of phase transition.
+Having established the utility of the model, we will then estimate the effect of $\theta$ on the rate of phase transition.
 We will then discuss the early universe scenario when $\theta$ is changing slowly, and what it means for the dynamics.

 The organization of the paper is as follows.
 In section~\ref{sec:Review} we review the known results about the phase transition calculation in 5D models at $\theta = 0$.
 Section~\ref{sec:Model} develops the 5D model, informed by top-down examples.
-Sections~\ref{sec:RadionPotential},~\ref{sec:CriticalTemperature} and~\ref{sec:TransitionRate} derive the radion potential at non-zero $\theta$ and use that to calculate the critical temperature and the rate for the phase transition.
+Sections~\ref{sec:RadionPotential},~\ref{sec:CriticalTemperature},~\ref{sec:TopologicalSusceptibility} and~\ref{sec:TransitionRate} derive the radion potential at non-zero $\theta$ and use that to calculate the critical temperature, the topological susceptibility and the rate for the phase transition.
 Section~\ref{sec:EarlyUniverse} discusses the effect on the early universe dynamics.
 Section~\ref{sec:Generalizations} discusses generalizations and possible issues.
 Finally section~\ref{sec:Conclusion} contains the conclusions and future directions.